How to Create Watercolor Calligraphy – The Basics

 One of the best parts of watercolor calligraphy is the ability to create nearly any color, depending on your palette.
 You aren’t restricted to whatever colors you can buy.
 Just mix them and create something new!
 You can mix in your palette or on the page with your lettering.
 Start lettering with one color, pick up another, and see them mix in the words on the page.
 Neat!
 The wetter your lettering, the easier this technique becomes.

 P.S.
-If you sign up to the Fox Den Resource Library right here or in the sidebar, you can get access to all of my free lettering printables!
+If you sign up to the Fox Den Resource Library right here, you can get access to all of my free lettering printables!
 Go grab them now and practice practice practice!

 love it, just tried this. 𝕤𝕠. 𝕞𝕦𝕔𝕙. 𝕗𝕦𝕟!